 Bartlesville

-Economic Impact Task Force Discuss Local Impact of Virus
+Economic Impact Task Force Discuss Virus' Local Impact

 During a special COVID-19 Economic Impact Task Force meeting on Friday, David Wood, the President of the Bartlesville Development Authority, gave a presentation on local impacts the coronavirus has had on the market sectors and timing.